ices-tools-dev/echoSMs/docs/conventions.md

 ## Coordinate systems

 A single coordinate system is used for all models implemented by echoSMs.
-The aim is to ease the comparison of results between different models.

-The right-handed spherical coordinate system as defined by ISO 80000-2[^1] is to be used, as illustrated below.
-The organism should lie along the _z_-axis with the positive _x_-axis extending above the dorsal surface of the organism:
+The right-handed cartesian coordinate system as defined by ISO 80000-2[^1] is to be used, as illustrated below.
+The acoustic wave is defined to always travel along the positive _z_-axis and the organism is rotated to achieve different acoustic incidence angles.

+The [Tait-Bryan](https://en.wikipedia.org/wiki/Euler_angles) _z_-_y'_-_x''_ (intrinsic) convention was chosen to represent organism rotations as it is commonly used in nautical situations.
+Intrinsic means that the rotations are about the axes of the rotating coordinate system, rather than the original coordinate system.
+The _z_-_y'_-_x''_ ordering indicates the order in which rotations are applied.

+Rotations around the  _x_-axis are roll (_ɸ_), about the _y_-axis are pitch (_θ_), and about the _z_-axis are yaw (_ψ_).
+The definitions are such that:

+- Pitch (_θ_) values of –90°, 0°, and 90° correspond to acoustic wave incidence angles of tail on, dorsal, and head on, respectively,
+- Roll (_ɸ_) values of –90°, 0°, and 90° correspond to acoustic wave incidence angles onto the right, dorsal, and left sides of the organism, respectively, and
+- a _ψ_ value of 0° occurs when the organism lies along the positive _x_-axis and positive _ψ_ values rotate the organism's head towards the _y_-axis.

+All model code should accept angles and produce results in this coordinate system.
+If the model calculations use a different coordinate system, the code should internally convert between the system given above and the version used in the code.

 <!--- This code will include an html file, originally used to
 include a live 3D view of the coordinate system, but there are